-5Alternative identification approaches when W_0 is known focus on higher moments (variances and covariances across individuals) of outcomes (de Paula, 2017), and rely on additional restrictions on the higher moments of ε{it} .
-We also note that (1) is a spatial autoregressive model.
-There, W_0 is also typically assumed known.
-Anselin (2010) reviews this literature.
+7Alternative identification approaches when W_0 is known focus on higher moments (variances and covariances across individuals) of outcomes (de Paula, 2017), and rely on additional restrictions on higher moments of ε{it} .
+Note that (1) is a spatial autoregressive model.
+In that literature, W_0 is also typically assumed known (Anselin, 2010).